 Hence, it’s probably better to follow moderate-fat diets, containing healthy fats from seeds, nuts, avocado, or olive oil, than restricting the total fat intake.

 Last, but not least, a diet rich in monosaturated fat seems to protect against abdominal fat accumulation, due to the regulation of certain fat genes.
 In other words, eating avocado, which is 85% monosaturated fat, helps us burn belly fat!

 Avocado regulates appetite, as it’s rich in fiber!

-Foods rich in fiber have a high satiating effect.
-Fiber expands in the stomach, keeping us full for a long time.
-You can eat many foods rich in fiber, in order, to lose weight.
-Common foods such as apples, pears, and bananas are excellent choices.
+Foods rich in fiber are filling.
+Fiber expands in the stomach and delays digestion, keeping us full for a long time.
+You can eat many foods rich in fiber for weight loss.
+Most popular fruits such as apples and bananas are particularly high in fiber.

-Moreover, avocado has a huge satiating effect, due to its high water content.
+Moreover, avocado promotes satiety, due to its high water content.
 Avocado is 73% water.